 Step 6: The One Seeing 3ye

 Well now its time to complete the job.
-In my case i used the Infrared piece of the Scorpion Vii, it just happens to be round as well.
+In my case i used the Infra-red piece off the Scorpion Vii, it just happens to be round as well.
 I had to make the hole of the Silencer a bit bigger.
 Therefore i centered the Infrared piece and draw a circle with a Scriber, a Scriber is not a must and anything else that's pointy like a needle or a screw will work as well.
-I drilled away as much as i could with the drill and then i filed little by little.
+I drilled away as much as i could with the drill and then i filed away little by little.
 Its not glued on but is a press fit solution i made.
 File in an angle direction, like a funnel.
 Do this job before you put in the Wii Board.
-Well all that's left too be done is to slide in the Wii Board, screw on the thread cap, join the Silencer housing with the cap and hot glue the complete construction.
+Well all that's left to be done is too slide in the Wii Board, screw on the thread cap, join the Silencer housing with the cap and hot glue the complete construction.
 Don't forget taking the tape of the camera.

 Completing the Nunchuk Foregrip: